yogeshojha/rengineDocumentation/docs/usage/scan_engine.md

 !!! danger "Attention"
     reNgine 2.0 does not provide switches to enable or disable tasks.
-The YAML configuraion decides which tasks to use.
+The YAML configuration decides which tasks to use.
 Any `task: {}` that is in YAML config will run, rest will not.

 Currently YAML config is supported for